-Section 2 - Each class shall elect one representative to the SGA.
-This representative shall act as coordinator for the class activities and the spokesperson for the class in the SGA.
+Section 2 - Each class shall elect one (1) representative to the SGA.
+This representative shall act as the coordinator for the class activities and the spokesperson for the class in the SGA.

-1. Class Representatives: Representatives from sophomore to senior classes shall be nominated and elected during the general election.
-This includes the number of hours in which one is currently enrolled.
-(Sophomore 30-59; Junior 60-89; Senior 90+)

 a.
+Class Representatives: Representatives from sophomore to senior classes shall be nominated and elected during the general election.
+(Sophomore 31-60; Junior 61-90; Senior 91+ credit hours).

-Freshman Representative: The Freshman class representative shall be elected during the Homecoming court elections.
+b.
+Freshman Representative: The Freshman class representative shall be elected in a special election in September.

-Section 3 - Six Senators-at-Large shall be elected during the general election.
+Section 3 - Two(2) Senators-at-Large shall be elected during the general election.
+Their purpose will be to assist the SGA Executive Board with all SGA sponsored events.